dotnet/AspNetCore.Docs/aspnetcore/security/authorization/claims.md

 Policies can ***not*** be applied at the Razor Page handler level, they must be applied to the Page.

-If you have a controller that's protected by the `[Authorize]` attribute, but want to allow anonymous access to particular actions you apply the `AllowAnonymousAttribute` attribute.
+If you have a controller that's protected by the `[Authorize]` attribute but want to allow anonymous access to particular actions, you apply the `AllowAnonymousAttribute` attribute.

 [!code-csharp[](~/security/authorization/claims/samples/6.x/WebAll/Controllers/VacationController.cs?name=snippet&highlight=14)]

 Because policies can ***not*** be applied at the Razor Page handler level, we recommend using a controller when policies must be applied at the page handler level.
 The rest of the app that doesn't require policies at the Razor Page handler level can use Razor Pages.

 Most claims come with a value.
 You can specify a list of allowed values when creating the policy.
-The following example would only succeed for employees whose employee number was 1, 2, 3, 4 or 5.
+The following example would only succeed for employees whose employee number was 1, 2, 3, 4, or 5.

 [!code-csharp[](~/security/authorization/claims/samples/6.x/WebAll/Program.cs?name=snippet2&highlight=6-10)]